ncbi/consul-announcer/README.rst

 ~~~~~~~

 - Tests must be passing
-- Don’t forget to test all added functionality
+- Don't forget to test all added functionality
 - Update ``CHANGELOG`` with the release info
 - Update ``README`` *(if necessary)*
 - Commit all the changes